brock810/Chuck-norris-API/README.md

 HTML Structure:

 The HTML structure defines the layout and elements of the web page.
 Here are the key elements in the code:
-<head>: Contains the metadata and external resources used in the page, such as the title, stylesheets, and scripts.
+<head> Contains the metadata and external resources used in the page, such as the title, stylesheets, and scripts.
 <body>: Represents the main content of the page.
 CSS Styling: